salesforce/cucumber-metrics/README.md

 how do you know if one is taking 50% more time than it did last month?
 Or if a certain step takes twice as long as other steps?
-If you have intermittent failures, it's easy to find the scenario that fails every other test run, but what about one that fails only 5% of the time?
+If you have intermittent failures, it's easy to find the scenario that fails every other test run, but what about one that fails only 15% of the time?

-Most reporting formatters for Cucumber concentrate on the current test run, letting you know which scenarios passed or failed and how much time each scenario took to complete.
+Most reporting formatters for Cucumber concentrate on the last test run, letting you know which scenarios passed or failed and how much time each scenario took to complete.
 This gem takes that data and saves it to a database so you can go back later and view trends over a period of time.
 You can query